jazhardcore7/jazhardcore7/README.md

 - 👋 Hi, I’m @jazhardcore7
-- 👀 I’m interested in learning about Programming
+- 👀 I’m interested in learning about Programming especially in Mobile Development
+- 🅱️ I'm a Bangkit Academy 2024 Cohort in Android Learning Path
 - 🌱 I’m currently learning in computer science ,informatics engineering at Sriwijaya University
-- 💞️ I’m looking to collaborate on my github profiel and Linked in
+- 💞️ I’m looking to collaborate on my github profile and Linked in
 - 📫 How to reach me my instagram (@jazhardcore)

 <!---